Malaysian minister Ewon Benedick resigns from Cabinet over Sabah's 40% ruling

 Malaysian politician Ewon Benedick announced his resignation from the Cabinet on Saturday (Nov 8), over what he said was "disregard" by the country's Attorney General's Chambers (AGC) for Sabah's constitutional right to 40 per cent of federal revenue derived from the state.

-Ewon, who is Malaysia's Entrepreneur and Cooperatives Development Minister, wrote in a Facebook post that he disagreed with the AGC's stance and that it was "awkward" for him to remain in the Cabinet while holding an opposing view.
+Ewon, who is Malaysia's Entrepreneur and Cooperatives Development Minister, wrote in a Facebook post that he disagreed with the AGC's stance and that it would not be right for him to remain in the Cabinet while holding an opposing view.

 "The AGC's approach towards the 40 per cent entitlement during my three years in the federal Cabinet has contradicted my stance as UPKO president," said Ewon, who is also president of the United Progressive Kinabalu Organisation (UPKO) party.

-He decided to resign after reviewing the written judgment by Kota Kinabalu High Court judge Celestina Stuel Galid in the judicial review filed by the Sabah Law Society and found that AGC's position ignored the historical basis of Malaysia's formation.
+He decided to resign after reviewing the written judgment by Kota Kinabalu High Court judge Celestina Stuel Galid in the judicial review filed by the Sabah Law Society.

+“The position and views expressed by the AGC disregarded the historical foundation of Malaysia’s formation — including the terms and conditions under which Sabah agreed to form the Federation of Malaysia," Malay Mail quoted him as saying.

+“I cannot agree with the position and interpretation taken by the AGC, who serves as the legal adviser to the prime minister and the federal government," he added.

 Last month, the Kota Kinabalu High Court ruled that the Malaysian federal government had acted unlawfully by failing to fulfil Sabah's 40 per cent entitlement for nearly 50 years.